 The first reporting period Athabasca Minerals Inc. will use IFRS will be for the year ended November 30, 2012, however, to be compliant with IFRS the Corporation will be required to prepare interim and annual financial statements with comparative numbers for the prior year.
 As a result, the Corporation will require the restatement for comparative purposes the amounts reported by Athabasca for each of the quarters in fiscal 2011 and for the year ended November 30, 2011.
 IFRS also requires the converted opening balance sheet as of December 1, 2010, the Corporation's date of transition to IFRS, be subject to audit.
 The conversion to IFRS from Canadian GAAP is a significant undertaking.
 The process will involve completion of successive phases, as follows: scoping and diagnostic, analysis and development, initial application, and implementation and reporting.
-The Corporation's skilled IFRS service providers.
+The Corporation has commenced its conversion to IFRS, led by the Corporation's Chief Financial Officer, and supported by the Corporation's skilled IFRS service providers.